 Jason’s writing career and personal interests make him a frequent traveler.
 Over the years, he has visited over 100 cities in more than 35 countries.
 He speaks English, Cantonese and Mandarin and has working knowledge of Italian, French and Japanese.

-Jason’s other passions include alpine skiing, mountain climbing, trail running, photography, classical music, opera singing, and home cooking.
-In 2011, he was bestowned the title “Man of the Year” by Elle Men magazine for his diverse interests and balanced lifestyle.
-In 2013, Jason was the keynote speaker at the Harvard ClubBook Prize awards ceremony.
+Jason’s other passions include alpine skiing, mountain climbing, trail running, photography, classical music home cooking and interior design.
+In 2011, he was bestowed the title “Man of the Year” by Elle Men magazine for his diverse interests and balanced lifestyle.
+In 2013, Jason was the keynote speaker at the Harvard Club Book Prize awards ceremony.
 In 2017, he was featured in a Men with Style magazine feature titled “Renaissance Man.”